tupini07/raylib-cpp-cmake-template/README.md

 - [fmt](https://github.com/fmtlib/fmt) - logging and string formatting library
   that makes your life much easier.

+If you don't know where to start or how to use this template then check out [the wiki](https://github.com/tupini07/raylib-cpp-cmake-template/wiki)!

 ## Important files

 You can get a good understanding of how things work by reading through the